awsdocs/amazon-emr-management-guide/doc_source/emr-fine-grained-cluster-access.md

 ### Require cluster tagging when a cluster is created<a name="emr-cluster-access-example-require-tagging"></a>

 As in the preceding example, the following example policy looks for the same matching tag: the value `dev` for the `department` tag\.
-In this case, however, the `RequestTag` condition key specifies that the policy applies during tag creation, so the user must create a tag that matches the specified value\.
+In this case, however, the `RequestTag` condition key specifies that the policy applies during tag creation, so the user must create a cluster with a tag that matches the specified value\.
+For the `passrole` resource, you need to provide the AWS account ID or alias, and the service role name\.
+For more information about the IAM ARN format, see [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) in the *IAM User Guide*\.

 ```
  1. {
  2. "Version": "2012-10-17",
- 3. "Statement": [
+ 3. "Statement": [{
- 4.     {
- 5. "Sid": "Stmt1479334524000",
+ 4. "Sid": "RunJobFlowExplicitlyWithTag",
- 6. "Effect": "Allow",
+ 5. "Effect": "Allow",
- 7. "Action": [
+ 6. "Action": [
+ 7.                 "elasticmapreduce:RunJobFlow"
- 8.         "elasticmapreduce:RunJobFlow",
+ 8.             ],
- 9.         "iam:PassRole"
+ 9. "Resource": "*",
-10.       ],
+10. "Condition": {
-11. "Resource": [
+11. "StringEquals": {
-12.         "*"
+12.                     "aws:RequestTag/department": "dev"
-13.       ],
+13.                 }
-14. "Condition": {
+14.             }
-15. "StringEquals": {
+15.         },
-16.           "elasticmapreduce:RequestTag/department": "dev"
+16.         {
-17.         }
+17. "Sid": "PolicyPassroleXYZ",
-18.       }
+18. "Effect": "Allow",
+19. "Action": [
+20.                 "iam:passrole"
+21.             ],
+22. "Resource": [
+23.                 "arn:aws:iam::AccountId:role/Role-Name-With-Path"
+24.             ]
-19.     }
+25.         }
-20.   ]
+26.     ]
-21. }
+27. }
 ```

 ### Deny access to add and remove tags<a name="emr-cluster-deny-tagging-example"></a>